×

 How Do Outdated Legacy Systems Result in Downtime in the Semiconductor Industry?

 Outdated legacy systems are the aging hardware that requires regular maintenance, while their manufacturers no longer support some of the vintage hardware.
-Here are some severe challenges due to downtime:
+Here are some common outdated legacy systems challenges due to downtime:

 Cybersecurity Risks and Vulnerabilities